GD-1 and the Milky Way Starless Subhalos: INTRODUCTION

 \section{INTRODUCTION}

 The number of globular cluster tidal star streams discovered over the last thirty-some years has increased as imaging area, sensitivity and statistical techniques have advanced \citep{Grillmair95,Odenkirchen01,g06,Malhan18,Ibata24} with now more than one hundred streams known \citep{Mateu23,BPW24}.
 Only recently have spectroscopic data for substantial numbers of stream stars begun to allow metal abundance patterns and line of sight velocities to be used to identify stream stars away from the stream centerline which is important to fully capture the stream width and velocity spread.
 A significant development is that the prototype thin, long stream, GD-1 \citep{GD1}, is now recognized to have members extending up to 3 degrees away from the centerline.
 The velocity distribution has a narrow $\sim $2.2-2.6 \kms\ core with velocity wings, aka cocoon, of approximately $\sim $5-8 \kms\ \citep{Ibata24,Valluri25}.
+These velocity widths are substantially higher than found in the velocities along the ridge line of the stream \citep{Valluri25}.
 A quantitative model for the development of the velocity distribution is a key challenge for stream theory.